iansyd/NixOS-config/docs/NixOS-notes.md

 ====================================================
 Based on video at https://www.youtube.com/watch?v=20BN4gqHwaQ&t=121s

+1. Set the SSH key on your PC - either by copying from a prior installation, or creating a new one

+Option A)
-1. Create an SSH key on your PC
+a, Create an SSH key on your PC
 ```
 ssh-keygen -t rsa
 ```
 (I used a blank passphrase)
-This generates a private in ~/.ssh/id_rsa & a public key in ~/.ssh/id_rsa.pub
+This generates a private in ~/.ssh/id_rsa & a public key in ~/.ssh/id_rsa.pub login to git

-2. Copy and paste your public ssh key into github... login to git
 Create an SSH key.
 On github...
-a.
+b.
 In the upper-right corner of any page on GitHub, click your profile photo, then click Settings
-b.
+c.
 In the "Access" section of the sidebar, click "SSH and GPG keys"
-c.
+d.
 Click "New SSH key" or "Add SSH key"
-d.
+e.
 Give it a "Title" that explains how the key will be used
-e.
+f.
 Select the "key type" of Authentication Key
-e.
+g.
 Copy the key from the file ~/.ssh/????.pub (generated in step 1) into the "key" field.
-f.
+h.
 Click on "Add SSH key"

+or Option B)
+a) copy the file from/to ~/.ssh/id_rsa.pub
+b) change the permissions of id_rsa to user only

 3. In a terminal...
 a.
 Temporarily install git using nix-shell then move to the home directory i.e.